 * party or celebration: Synonyms: entertainment, function, gathering, reception, shindig, soiree

-* affair of the heart: may refers to liaisons among two parties, being a physical and emotional relationship or romantic relationship, an affair is by its nature romantic.
+* affair of the heart: may refer to liaisons among two parties, being a physical and emotional relationship or romantic relationship, an affair is by its nature romantic.

 Besides my love of entertaining, there is nothing more that I love than spending time with my friends and my family.
 When I do something for someone, I put my whole heart into it.
 So, “affair from the heart” just seemed to fit.
 So, have a seat, I hope that you enjoy your stay.
 I just love having company over!